-With these companies, you should expect to save anywhere from 4-25% for having a multi-car policy.
+With these auto insurance providers, you should expect to save anywhere from 4-25% for having more than one car on your policy.
 Discounts vary based on the state that you live in.
-Be sure to speak with your agent about how much you can save from having a multi-car policy.

 Frequently Asked Questions

-You may also be eligible for a “student away at school” discount in this case.
-This could help to offset the loss of your multi-car discount.
+You may also be eligible for a student away at school discount in this case.
+This could help to offset the loss of your multi-car insurance discount.

-Q: Do auto insurance companies offer a discount when you have more than one vehicle?
+Do insurers offer a discount when you have more than one vehicle?

-A: It might be.
-But it could also be cheaper for you.
 Insurance is always expensive, but the multi-car discount could give you up to 25% in savings.
 This isn’t something to look past.
-You should consider speaking with your insurance agent about how much you can save.
-Then, you could get a quote for your insurance with this new car on your policy.
+You should consider speaking with your agent about how much you can save.
+Then, you could get a quote for your coverage with this new car on your policy.
 This way you can see which option is cheaper.